babiaxr/aframe-babia-components/docs/HOW_TO_CHARTS.md

     - `slice`: the field of the data filtered by `filterdata` that will define each slice of the pie.
 (Make sure that this field has unique values!)
     - `height`: the **numeric** field of the data filtered by `filterdata` that will define the size of the slices.

-2. Finally, add the component `piechart` (with its optional params if you want):
+2. Finally, add the component `geopiechart` (with its optional params if you want):

 ![Example](https://i.imgur.com/pB327Pn.png)